MattBashton/MB-GATK-SGE/README.md

 #####December 2016#####
 * Switched to GATK 3.7
 * Using new `-newQual` option which should perform better for singleton variants in joint calling especially at high depth, default qual score for calling is now 10, emit threshold now removed.
 May cause more raw variants to be called.
 This change applies to both `HC_classic` and `UG` as well as `GenotypeGVCFs`.
-* Added `Split_VCF_RAW` and `VEP_RAW` optional jobs to take RAW unfiltered GenotypeGVCFs output split VCF per sample and annotate using Ensembl VEP.
+* Added `Split_VCF_RAW` and `VEP_RAW` optional jobs to take raw unfiltered GenotypeGVCFs output split VCF per sample and annotate using Ensembl VEP.

 #####November 2016#####
 * `Gen_VCF_stats.sh` can be called (as a none SGE script) to calculate and plot VCF stats using `bcftools stats` on any dir which contains `.vcf` files PDFs and stats files will be left in that dir.